Venezuela's Opposition Has Been Banned from 2018 Elections

 Maduro, who has been in office since the 2013 death of Socialist leader Hugo Chávez, has been tightening his grip on power as Venezuela experiences one of the worst economic meltdowns in Latin American history under his rule.

-In August, Maduro created the Constituent Assembly – a new, all-powerful body to replace the opposition-dominated National Assembly, and is seen as vehicle for enforcing the president’s bidding.
+In August, Maduro created the Constituent Assembly — a new, all-powerful body — to replace the opposition-dominated National Assembly and seen as vehicle for enforcing the president’s bidding.
 Maduro said barring opposition parties from next year’s presidential race was in keeping with criteria set by the Constituent Assembly, according to the BBC.

 Opposition leaders have called the new assembly undemocratic and Washington has accused Maduro of behaving like a dictator.
 But the opposition has also become increasingly divided on how to respond, with some arguing that an endless stream of boycotts will only deliver Maduro the victories he seeks.